prakhar1989/clojure-by-example/hello_world/helloworld.md

 user=>
 ```

-Aside from just running code, the `REPL` allows you to view documentation and source code for functions defined.
+Aside from just running code, the `REPL` allows you to view documentation and source code for functions available in the namespace.
 This is extremely helpful for doing exploratory development.
 With that, lets type in the following

 ```
 user=> (println "Hello, World")